HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 {{ figure_markup(
   image="adoption-of-native-loading-lazy-on-img.png",
   caption='Adoption of `loading="lazy"` on `<img>`.',
-  description="A line chart showing the percent of pages using native lazyloading, over time.
+  description="A line chart showing the percent of pages using native lazy-loading, over time.
 From January 2019 to May 2020 there is 0% usage.
-From there we get a nice, two-stage curve, with accelerating usage through the summer, up to about August when eight percent of pages used lazyload, and then decelerating (but still ever-increasing) adoption for the next year or so, through to July 2021, where the line terminates at about 18%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1314627953&format=interactive", sheets_gid="157636784", sql_file="../resource-hints/imgLazy.sql"
+From there we get a nice, two-stage curve, with accelerating usage through the summer, up to about August when eight percent of pages used lazy-load, and then decelerating (but still ever-increasing) adoption for the next year or so, through to July 2021, where the line terminates at about 18%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1314627953&format=interactive", sheets_gid="157636784", sql_file="../resource-hints/imgLazy.sql"